lazysod/strataphp-public/README.md

 ## Email

-- Configure mail settings in `app/config.php`
+- Configure mail settings in your `.env` file (see `.env.example` for all options)
 - Uses PHPMailer for robust email delivery
+# Environment Variables

+- All sensitive and environment-specific settings (DB, mail, debug, etc.) are managed in the `.env` file.
+- See `.env.example` for a template.
+- Never commit your `.env` file; it is ignored by `.gitignore`.

 ## Extending & Modules